 Soft Tissue Palpation/Assessment: Soft tissues such as muscles, tendons and ligaments are frequently injured.
 The physicians at CCRC are well trained in powerful soft tissue techniques such as Active Release Technique.
 During the examination, the physician will need to palpate the related soft tissues to identify possible damage of dysfunction.
 Having the ability to both assess and treat soft tissue injury allows us to speed up recovery time and keep our patients and athletes active without forcing them to rest.

-Joint Motion Palpation (MPI): Palpation (manually assessing) joints is very important to the physicians at CCRC.
-Traditional Chiropractic care assesses joint statically, either utilizing x-ray imaging or feeling the position of the joints without moving them.
+Joint Motion Palpation: Palpation (manually assessing) of joints is very important.
+Traditional chiropractic care assesses joint statically, either utilizing x-ray imaging or feeling the position of the joints without moving them.
 Motion palpation assesses joint function by palpating the joint as it is brought through a motion.
 This is superior to static assessment because joints are designed to move; therefore, proper assessment involves palpating the joint as it does what it is supposed to do...move.

 We see a large variety of conditions ranging from plantar fasciitis to lower back pain, carpal tunnel syndrome to headaches and neck pain.
-To handle this wide variety, we utilize a multitude of therapies in addition to Chiropractic joint manipulation.
-(For more information, please click here “Therapies”.)
+To handle this wide variety, we utilize a multitude of therapies in addition to chiropractic joint manipulation.
 All treatments are hands-on, one-on-one with the physician and all treatment plans are specific to the patient.
 A typical treatment session may involve joint manipulation, soft tissue mobilization (Active Release Technique or tool-assisted mobilization) and/or active functional rehabilitation exercises.
 The goal of each session is to not only alleviate pain but to improve function for better performance and to decrease the likelihood of reccurrence.